 An Aug.
 19, 1973 account of the Dandelions’ 25-0 win in Long Beach over Detroit noted that “the stellar defensive play by the Lion front four of Pam Brown, Barbara Patton, Sue Waldron and Janet Graffley stopped any offensive threat.”

-In August of 1976, Raymond Hicks, a 12-year veteran of the LAPD undercover narcotics unit working in the Venice division, died in the line of duty during a raid in Inglewood.
-Hicks was 35.
-A three-year Army veteran, Hicks received 21 departmental and citizen commendations during his career.
+In August of 1976, Raymond Hicks was a 12-year veteran of the LAPD undercover narcotics unit working in the Venice division.
+He was 35 when he died in the line of duty during a raid in Inglewood.

 “I didn’t want to believe it at first,” Marvcus said of his father’s death.
 “I just kept thinking he would walk through that door.
 But as time went on I realized I had to accept things as they were.
 The thing I’ll always remember is that my dad was killed while trying to do the best job he could.”

-“I grew up without a father and we all hear the stories about your chances in that situation,” said Patton, whose middle name is Raymond.
+“I grew up without a father and we all hear the stories about your chances in that situation,” said Marvcus, whose middle name is Raymond.
 “But I went to school and succeeded academically and that allowed me to play sports.
 Had I not gone to school and done well, I would have never gotten into UCLA.
 I never would have been playing football there.
 I use that as an example with kids.
 If you go to school, it opens up a lot of possibilities that you might otherwise not have.”

-Noland later spoke with Lt.
+Noland spoke with Lt.
 Don Kitchen, a watch commander in the West Valley who had been Hicks’ partner for two years, and Det.
-Dave Harrison., working with Hicks in the Venice Division narcotics unit the night he was killed.
+Dave Harrison, working with Hicks in the Venice Division narcotics unit the night he was killed.
+Harrison and Kitchen are white.
+At Hicks’ funeral, a reporter approached Kitchen to ask about Hicks being one of the few black LAPD officers killed in the line of duty.

-“I’ll tell you something unbelievable,” Kitchen said.
-“Ray had an informant, who happened to be living with one of my informants.
+Kitchen added: “I’ll tell you something unbelievable.
+Ray had an informant, who happened to be living with one of my informants.
 A couple of heroin addicts.
-After he was killed, they called me and said how terrible it was.
+After Ray was killed, they called me and said how terrible it was.
 ‘He always treated us fair.
 Can we come to the funeral?
 We know we’re just junkies and everything, but we want to come.’

 “I had never heard of that before — snitches that a guy had put away (in jail) wanting to go to the funeral.
 But they came.”